Under the Banking Regulation Act 1949, NABARD is empowered to undertake inspection of Cooperative Banks and Regional Rural Banks.

 - NABARD has conducted ‘Sensitising Workshops’ for supervised banks on various issues such as KYC, anti-money laundering, credit monitoring arrangement, frauds, investments, internal checks and controls, corporate governance, investment management, asset liability management, etc.

-- A new data portal, named ENSURE, has been launched in March 2015 to submit OSS Returns online by banks.
+- The new data portal, named ENSURE, which was launched in March 2015 to submit OSS Returns online by banks has stabilised and streamlined.
 ENSURE is an enterprise-level, web-enabled data collection and management system.
 It helps in the convergence of onsite inspection and offsite surveillance systems, resulting in quality and timely data.